Why PMDD Makes You Question Life

 As a result of my continued effort behind the scenes, I realised I was becoming the person I always was — elevating in my true identity.

-Connecting the dots of my experience, skillset, and natural gifts as I went along revealed a discovery — my purpose and the meaning of my life.
+Connecting the dots of my experience, skillset, and natural gifts as I went along later revealed something else â€” my purpose and the meaning of my life.

 Image by freepik

-The nature of its disruptiveness makes us very unique.
-We have a level of resilience, strength, and endurance that goes beyond normal understanding if we’re willing to unveil it.
+We possess a level of resilience, strength, and endurance that goes beyond conventional reasoning — if we’re willing to cultivate it.

 Image by Moe Magners on pexels

-You may feel broken but building something significant can start from the most unlikely of places.
+You may feel broken, but building something significant can start from the most unlikely of places.